struct-chat/embedding/README.md

 ## Why build this?

-I wanted a Docker based server that I could just run to generate embeddings for Struct threads.
-But, I couldn't find it online.
-Particularly when you want to tackle longer documents which don't fit the 512 token limit.
-In those cases, the document needs to be chunked, ideally at the sentence endings.
-I couldn't find this setup available online, so put this together.

-I was looking for a Docker-based server, which can expose a simple endpoint to generate embeddings for documents.
+I was looking for a Docker-based server, which can expose a simple endpoint to generate vector embeddings for documents.
 The solution needs to deal with lengthy documents that exceed the 512-token limit enforced by E5 models.
 Such documents require intelligent chunking, ideally at sentence boundaries, followed by taking a mean of the vectors, to work effectively.
 Since I couldn't find a solution that met these criteria, I decided to create this setup myself.

+This setup doesn't deal with storing and searching over the vectors.
+It only deals with generation of the vectors.
+To search over the vectors, you'd need another system.

 ## Build